Designing a single brand mark that works, carved into stone, printed at 16px, and across three international markets.

 Challenge

-Aqua Kyoto needed a crest for its Paris expansion that could work across cultures and formats — carrying the weight of Japanese heritage, the elegance of Paris, and the precision required for both physical and digital applications.
+Aqua Kyoto needed a crest for its Paris expansion that could work across cultures and formats, carrying both Japanese heritage and Parisian elegance while remaining precise enough for physical and digital applications.

 Strategy

-Built the mark from geometric principles inspired by traditional Japanese Mon, ensuring balance and scalability.
-Combined the existing Ankh symbol with the form of a Sakura to create a mark rooted in both brand and cultural context.
-Extended the crest into physical applications, including a menu shaped to match the form.
+I built the mark from geometric principles inspired by traditional Japanese mon, ensuring balance and scalability.
+I combined the existing Ankh symbol with the form of a Sakura to create a mark rooted in both brand and cultural context.
+The crest was then extended into physical applications, including a menu designed to echo the shape of the mark.

 Outcome

-Continuity: Existing brand symbol integrated into a new cultural context.
+The existing brand symbol was successfully integrated into a new cultural context.